-Genetic Testing to Improve Cancer Treatment and Screening
+Genetic Testing and Counseling to Improve Cancer Treatment and Screening

 Erlanger’s Medical Genetics team provides risk assessment for individuals with personal and/or family histories of cancer to determine the likelihood of an inherited genetic cause for the cancer in their family.